Author: David Limb, John P Sloan / Editor: John P Sloan / Reviewer: David Leverton / Codes: C3AP2b, CAP20, CAP33, HAP19 / Published: 01/11/2017

 - Miljesic S & Kelly AM.
 Reduction of anterior dislocation of the shoulder: the Spaso technique.
 Emergency Medicine 1998; 10:173-5

-- Itoi E, Hatakeyama Y, Sato T, et al Immobilization in external rotation after shoulder dislocation reduces the risk of recurrence: A randomized trial.
-J Bone Joint Surg Am 2007;89:2124-2131
+- Itoi E, Hatakeyama Y, Sato T et al. Immobilization in external rotation after shoulder dislocation reduces the risk of recurrence.
+A randomized controlled trial.
+J Bone Joint Surg Am.
+2007 Oct;89(10):2124-31.

 - Stayner LR.
 Cummings J. Andersen J. Jobe CM.
 Shoulder dislocations in patients older than 40 years of age.
 Orthopedic Clinics of North America.
 31(2):231-9, 2000